intiMRA/imra_code_blog/_posts/Implicit-View-Logic-Using-Enums.md

 }
 ```

-And this is how our viewModel looks like:
+And this is what our viewModel looks like:

 ```Swift
 @Observable